The Business of Golf and Resort Management program offers courses in

 Teaching methods include weekly readings, facilitated discussion boards, videos, narrated presentations, group and individual projects, tests and assignments.
 You will be interacting with your classmates and your instructor each week.

 You should expect to allocate approximately six to eight hours per week to complete your work.
-Each course has three interactive discussion forums.
+Each course has interactive discussion forums.
 The discussions are asynchronous so you do not need to log in at a particular date or time.

 for Taking an Online Class